Main Tools

 About Normality in the Laboratory

 Normality (N) is a measure of concentration defined as the number of equivalents of solute per litre of solution.
 Unlike molarity, normality accounts for the reactive capacity of a compound — the number of H⁺ or OH⁻ ions it can donate or accept per molecule (the n-factor).
+Normality is commonly used in acid-base titrations, redox reactions and precipitation reactions where the reactive species matters more than the total moles of compound.

 N = M for monoprotic acids